camunda/camunda-bpm-platform/distro/tomcat/assembly/src/README.txt

 This is a distribution of

-       Camunda BPM platform v${project.version}
+       Camunda Platform v${project.version}

 visit
        http://docs.camunda.org/

-The Camunda BPM platform is a dual-license Java-based framework.
+The Camunda Platform is a dual-license Java-based framework.
-This particular copy of the Camunda BPM Platform is released either under the Apache License 2.0 (Community Platform) OR a commercial license agreement (Enterprise Platform).
+This particular copy of the Camunda Platform is released either under the Apache License 2.0 (Community Platform) OR a commercial license agreement (Enterprise Platform).

 License information can be found in the LICENSE file.

-The Camunda BPM platform includes libraries developed by third parties.
+The Camunda Platform includes libraries developed by third parties.
 For license and attribution notices for these libraries, please refer to the documentation that accompanies this distribution (see the LICENSE_BOOK-${project.version} file).